Domestic roof construction: Rafter roofs

-Construction of a truss roof
+Truss roofs

 A truss roof with tongue and groove sheathing.
 The gap in the sheathing at the ridge is the space designed to allow natural ventilation.

 Pre-manufactured roof trusses come in a wide variety of styles.
 They are designed by the manufacturer for each specific building.

 Timber trusses also are built in a variety of styles using wood or metal joints.
 Heavy timber rafters typically spaced 8 ft to 12 ft apart are called principal rafters.
 Principal rafters may be mixed with common rafters or carry common purlins.

 Design loads

 Roof framing must be designed to hold up a structural load including what is called dead load, its own weight and the weight of the roof covering, and additional loading called the environmental load such as snow and wind.
 Flat roofs may also need to be designed for live loads if people can walk on them.
 In the United States, building codes specify the loads in pounds per square foot which vary by region.
 The load and span (distance between supports) defines the size and spacing of the rafters and trusses.